ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

     6) Use results in Pathogenwatch.com (manual step)

 ### Results
 the resulting file structure should look like this, with all rawdata and analysis data grouped per sample.
-To make revieuwing the QC a bit easier, the MultiQC results for the full run (all samples) are stored sepparatly under QC-MultiQC/date.
+To make reviewing the QC a bit easier, the MultiQC results for the full run (all samples) are stored sepparatly under QC-MultiQC/date.
 The full log of the snakemake program can be found under Snakemake_logs.

       data
        |--Sample1